Minimal cones and self-expanding solutions for mean curvature flows: Introduction

 Minimal cones can be seen as special self-expanders, and there are some exact correspondences between them.
-For a minimal cone $C$ and a domain $\Om$ in Euclidean space with $\p\Om=C$, $C$ is stable if and only if $C$ is a stable self-expander; $C$ is area-minimizing in $\overline{\Om}$ if and only if $C$ is an \textbf{E}-minimizing self-expanding hypersurface in $\overline{\Om}$.
-However, there is an alternative phenomena between minimal hypersurfaces and self-expanding hypersurfaces.
-More precisely, for an embedded nonflat minimal cone $C$, either there exists a complete smooth minimal hypersurface on one side of $C$, but there does not exist any complete smooth self-expander which converges to $C$ at infinity; or there exists a complete smooth self-expander which converges to $C$ at infinity, but there does not exist any complete smooth minimal hypersurface on one side of $C$.
-Further, there does not exist any minimal hypersurface without boundary on only one side of an embedded minimal but not minimizing hypercone, and then we can negate Hardt's problem (see Theorem \ref{Hardtpro}).
+For a minimal cone $C$ and a domain $\Om$ in Euclidean space with $\p\Om=C$, $C$ is stable if and only if $C$ is a stable self-expander (see Theorem \ref{Stablese}); $C$ is area-minimizing in $\overline{\Om}$ if and only if $C$ is an \textbf{E}-minimizing self-expanding hypersurface in $\overline{\Om}$ (see Theorem \ref{equamcse}).
+Furthermore, there is an alternative phenomena between the existence of minimal hypersurfaces and self-expanding hypersurfaces with respect to the prescribed minimal cones.
+More precisely, for an regular nonflat minimal cone $C$, either there exists a complete smooth minimal hypersurface on one side of $C$, but there does not exist any complete smooth self-expander which converges to $C$ at infinity (see Lemma \ref{area-minimSE}); or there exists a complete smooth self-expander which converges to $C$ at infinity, but there does not exist any complete smooth minimal hypersurface on one side of $C$ (see \cite{D0}).